jehb/awesome-interactive-maps/README.md

 ## Core libraries

 * [Cesium](https://cesiumjs.org/) is a JavaScript library for creating 3D globes and 2D maps in a web browser without a plugin, using WebGL for hardware-accelerated graphics, and is cross-platform, cross-browser, and tuned for dynamic-data visualization.
+* [D3.js](http://d3js.org/) is a JavaScript library for manipulating documents based on data, which includes features for creating a number of types of maps.
 * [Leaflet](http://leafletjs.com/) is a leading open-source JavaScript library for mobile-friendly interactive maps.
 Weighing just about 33 KB of JS, it has all the mapping features most developers ever need.
 * [Modest Maps](http://modestmaps.com/) is a small, extensible, and free library for designers and developers who want to use interactive maps in their own projects.
 It provides a core set of features in a tight, clean package with plenty of hooks for additional functionality.
 * [OpenLayers](http://openlayers.org/) is a high-performance, feature-packed JavaScript mapping library first created in 2005.
+* [Polymaps](http://polymaps.org/) is a free JavaScript library for making dynamic, interactive maps in modern web browsers.

 ## Tutorials